 • The Swedish krone (EUR/SEK 11.52) and the Norwegian krone (EUR/NOK 11.73) continue to fight an uphill battle, suffering additional selling pressure after a setback during the the second half of last week.
 Both countries last week reported softer than expected June CPI data.
 Norwegian headline inflation unexpectedly slowed to 0.2% M/M and 2.6% Y/Y and also core inflation slowed to 0.2% M/M and 3.4% (was 4.1% in May).
 Markets apparently concluded that this might change the view of the Norges Bank (NB) of unchanged policy rates (4.5%) through the end of this year.
 The Norwegian 2-y swap rate since Wednesday morning dropped almost 30 bps.
 A similar story is developing for the Swedish krone.
 Headline inflation in the country in June slowed more than expected (-0.1% M/M and 2.6% y/y).
 The preferred measure of the Riksbank (CPIF inflation with a fixed interest rate) even dropped further below the 2.0% target (0.0% M/M and 1.3% Y/Y).
 The RB was already a frontrunner by reducing the policy rate by 25bps in May.
 It indicated in June that two or three cuts might follow in the second half of the year.
 Markets now fully discount three additional 25 bps steps with the first one seen at the upcoming meeting in August. • According to a Reuters coverage of comments by Spanish Economy Minister Carlos Cuerpo in a newspaper interview with El Pais this weekend, the government expects a better than expected performance of the economy in the first half of the year to result in a higher growth forecast for this and next year.
 The economy performed better than expected in the first half of this year, considering strong employment data, investment and tourism.
 Cuerpo now expects economic growth at 2.4% this year and 2.2% in 2025.
 The government initially assumed 2.0% growth this year and 1.9% in 2025, but already suggested an upward revision.
 Spain recorded a strong 0.8% growth in Q1 of this year.
 Cuerpo also sees better than expected growth to contribute to the budget deficit declining to 3.0% of GDP this year and even below that EU reference next year.
 This process should bring the government debt-to-GDP ratio below 100% in 2027.

-Sunrise market commentary KBC Sunrise Thursday, October 31, 2024 Dear reader, there will be no KBC Economics-Markets reports on Friday, November 1.
-We resume our publications on Monday, November 4.
-Please click here to read Read more…
+Sunrise market commentary KBC Sunrise Friday, December 20, 2024 Dear reader, The next KBC Sunrise will be published on Monday, January 6.
+Happy holidays!
+KBC Economics – Markets Please click here to read the PDF Read more…

-KBC Sunset KBC Sunset Wednesday, October 30, 2024 Daily Market Overview Click here to read the PDF-version of this report Markets With central banks in full data dependence mode, every eco figure counts.
-It makes Read more…
+KBC Sunset KBC Sunset Thursday, December 19, 2024 Daily Market Overview Click here to read the PDF-version of this report Markets • Yesterday’s hawkish FOMC cut still resonated today.
+The front end of the curve Read more…

 0 Comments